xabaras/ACheckableWordList/README.md

 ## Usage ##

-Here is a non-comprehensive guide to ACheckableWordList for any further iformation you can reference the library javadoc, sources and/or sample app sources.
+Here is a non-comprehensive guide to ACheckableWordList for any further iformation you can reference the library [javadoc](https://xabaras.github.io/ACheckableWordList/javadoc/), the sources and/or the sample app sources.

 You just have to add ACheckableWordList to your xml layout the usual way: